isakro/shoredate/paper/paper.md

 from this region have recently been published for Skoppum in Horten [@romundset2021], Gunnarsrød in Porsgrunn [@sorensen2023], Hanto in Tvedestrand [@romundset2018] and Bjørnebu in Arendal [@romundset2018b].
-The spatial coverage of `shoredate`  will be extended to surrounding area as forthcoming data on shoreline displacement becomes available.
+The spatial coverage of `shoredate`  will be extended to surrounding areas as forthcoming data on shoreline displacement becomes available.
 Furthermore, although the direct applicability of the method in other regions remains undetermined, suggestions and examples of how such extensions can be achieved is included in